-GEV’s Optimum Technology is the result of two decades of development in marine CNG
+GEV’s Optimum Ship is the next generation of Marine CNG storage and the result of two decades of CNG development

 Highlight for details of the CNG Optimum 200MMscf Ship

 Marine CNG is the transportation by ship of natural gas stored under pressure.
 For this purpose natural gas is simply mechanically compressed, as it is in a pipeline.
 Unlike Liquefied Natural Gas (LNG), CNG does not require complex and expensive liquefaction facilities.
 CNG is much simpler, less expensive and has a significantly smaller footprint.
 The result is that CNG can provide an attractive marine transportation solution, which is easier and quicker to permit and implement for the transportation of smaller volumes of gas over shorter distances.

 The model for a marine CNG service uses a select number of ships on a given route to shuttle natural gas between supply and sales points.
 Loading and discharge of gas may be carried out onshore or offshore.

 Natural gas is the fuel of choice for thermal power generation and many industries because it is cost effective, easy to handle and efficient.
 In addition, markets are increasingly demanding natural gas to respond to public pressure to reduce emissions by using cleaner burning fuels.

 While they will continue to carry the bulk of natural gas transported nationally and internationally, pipelines and LNG have physical and economic limitations.

 Marine CNG is an economic alternative for transporting small to moderate volumes of natural gas over medium distances.
 It is an ideal solution for monetizing lower volumes of gas because it enables producers to access regional markets that may not be economic to serve with pipelines or LNG.